Luna County, New Mexico

 Cooks Peak Fluorite

-Cooks Peak fluorite (photo above) is from the Cooks Peak mining district.
+Cooks Peak fluorite (photo at left) is from the Cooks Peak mining district.
 The formation of fluorite appears to post-date the earlier silicic magmatism, and to be temporally related to Quaternary basaltic volcanism.
 Fluorite deposits occur in veins related to faulting, often accompanied by quartz and other silica deposits.

 Chalcedony is one of several microcrystalline forms of silica.
 Others include agate and jasper.
 In chalcedony, the quartz crystals develop in parallel, forming fibrous aggregates, often growing radially from the nuclei.
 Read more about chalcedony HERE.